 “…the higher you go, the more your problems are behavioural…”

-In these financial services organisations, all the players are smart and are technically skilled – they wouldn’t be in their roles otherwise.
-What they need to reach the top are actionable insights in the specific areas that are outcome driven and which they can readily link back to their business strategy.
+In these financial services organisations, all the players are smart and are technically skilled – they wouldn't be in their roles otherwise.
+To reach the top, they need actionable insights into the specific areas that are outcome-driven and can readily link back to their business strategy.